 Notice that it doesn’t take long for Andrew to go looking for his brother Simon to show him Jesus, to share with him what Andrew has experienced.
 And the instant Jesus meets Simon, he gives him a new name: Peter, or “Rock.”

 Jesus gives each of us a new name the moment we meet him, too.
-Last week, we talked about the name given to us at our baptism.
+Think about the name given to us at our baptism.
 We are called “Beloved” and “Child of God.”
-In 1 John 3:1 we are reminded of this new identity.
-John writes, “See what great love the Father has lavished on us, that we should be called children of God!
+In 1 John 3:1 we are reminded of this new identity: “See what great love the Father has lavished on us, that we should be called children of God!
 And that is what we are!”

 But Christ gives us another name, a specific one, just as he renamed Simon to indicate what his new mission in life would be.
 Maybe your name is “servant” or “healer” or prayer warrior” or “teacher.”
 Maybe you have been named “reconciler” or “leader” or “cook” or “visitor of the sick and lonely.”
 Whatever your new name is, it is an invitation to live into your new identity as a follower of Jesus in a particular way.